Leafwing-Studios/fop-rules/docs/rules/downtime-activities.md

 - _Fontcraft:_ you are at a font of power that shares an element with the enchantment in question.
 - _Tinkering:_ you have free access to an existing item with that affix.

-When you successfully perform this downtime activity, you may remove any affixes of your choice from the target item, allowing you to replace them in order to keep their enchantment gear point total less than or equal to your proficiency bonus.
+Success or failure, you may remove any affixes from the arms or armor, letting you replace an affix with a new one to ensure that the gear point total remains less than or equal to your proficiency bonus plus 2.
 In addition, you may choose to immediately attune to the piece of gear you just enchanted, replacing your attunement to an existing piece of gear of the same type if needed.

+This item becomes permanently **marked** by the type of magic used to imbue it, corresponding to the choice of Anima, Arcana, Fontcraft or Tinkering, replacing any previous **mark**.
+Skill checks made as part of the Disenchant or Enchant downtime activity that use a different skill are made with disadvantage.

 ## Harvest